Uncovering the Hidden Marvels: A Guide to Great Adventures in Hawaii's Big Island

 My husband's never been to the state of Hawaii, so I thought we'd enjoy an adventure there to explore and discover the Big Island together.
+Here's what you can enjoy!

 We started on the green, tropical Eastern side of Hilo.
 The jungle there was amazing!
 We visited Akaka Falls State Park and some local neighborhood waterfalls and beaches near our bed and breakfast at Orchid Tree as well.
 Hawaii Tropical Botanical Gardens was like a scene out of the film Avatar with its unique, exotic tropical plants.
-Ziplining with Skyline Eco Tours high over a 250 foot waterfall was absolutely breathtaking!
+Ziplining high over a 250 foot waterfall was absolutely breathtaking!
 And our volcanoes helicopter ride with Safari Helicopters is the only safe way to get up close and personal with flowing lava.
 The view from high above wasn't bad either.

 On our way to the Western Kona side of the island we visited Hawaii Volcanoes National Park.
 Nahuku lava tube was cool, and the surrounding forest was beautiful.
 We were also able to witness the sheer size of the lava caldera at Kilauea volcano!
 Amazing!
 We also stopped by Punalu'u black sand beach, where we saw a huge green sea turtle resting along the black pebbled shoreline.